Self-concordant smoothing in proximal quasi-Newton algorithms for large-scale convex composite optimization

-In particular, we \emph{regularize}\footnote{In this work, we use ``regularization" and ``smoothing" interchangeably but use ``regularization" to emphasize explicit addition of a smooth function (a smooth approximation of the \emph{nonsmooth part} of the problem) to the \emph{smooth part} of the problem.} problem \eqref{eq:prob} by a second smooth function $g_s$ and propose to keep all parts of $g$ unchanged, but instead solve the following problem:
+In particular, we \emph{regularize}\footnote{In this work, we use ``regularization'' and ``smoothing'' interchangeably but use ``regularization'' to emphasize explicit addition of a smooth function (a smooth approximation of the \emph{nonsmooth part} of the problem) to the \emph{smooth part} of the problem.} problem \eqref{eq:prob} by a second smooth function $g_s$, resulting in the following problem:

-where\footnote{We occasionally write $g_s(x)$ instead of $g_s(x;\mu)$ to refer to the same function.} $\gps$ is a self-concordant, epi-smoothing function for $g$ with $\mu > 0$ (see \defnref{def:smooth-function} below).
-By way of construction, $g$ and $g_s$ do not conflict and hence, a solution of $\eqref{eq:partialsmooth-prob}$ can be shown to solve \eqref{eq:prob}.
-We do not give a special attention to the particular structure induced by $g$ in the development of our technique.
-Yet in \secref{sec:structured}, we propose an approach to incorporate certain known structures into our framework, thereby making it amenable to more general structured penalty functions.
-In particular, for the lasso and multi-task regression problems with structured sparsity-inducing penalties, we highlight the relation between Nesterov's smoothing \cite{nesterov2005smooth} for a class of structured problems and the smoothing framework of this work, and then synthesize the so-called ``prox-decomposition" property of $g$ with the smoothness property of $g_s$ for easily handling the structures promoted by $g$ in the solution.